Creating a Pitch Deck: Tips and Best Practices

 It's tough, yet minimizing the text on each slide is very important to get the right idea across.
 What do you want the person to remember?
 Accentuate the main point, statement, or thing you want to draw attention to and put it in a larger font.
 The language used should be plain too.
 And ensure the texts and fonts are readable since "the simpler, the better" rule works perfectly in this case.
 The bottom line is to leave only the essentials for your pitch deck content.

 The same applies to your design, by the way.
 Use your brand colors but stick to a consistent and simple pitch presentation design that isn't cluttered, or else you'll distract your audience.
-Remember that you need a professional look.
+Remember that you need a professional look that aligns with your startup branding.
 And the best part is that you don't necessarily need to opt for intricate templates or fancy tools to create a pitch deck.

 It makes sense not to overlook data visualization as you create a pitch deck.
 I.e., to help the deck serve its purpose, the slides should include visual aids that illustrate the points being made and provide context to the information.